 The West Louisville Outdoor Recreation Initiative (WLORI) is Louisville Metro Parks and Recreation’s drive to increase equitable access to nature for Louisville children and families.
 It is focused on expanding programming and related park amenity development to better serve west Louisville residents.

 As a result of two years of community surveys, community outreach programming, and public meetings, the WLORI master was finalized in the fall of 2016.

 The WLORI master plan and its technical addendum can be found below:

 The initiative is being spearheaded by the Department’s Natural Areas Division, based at Jefferson Memorial Forest (JMF).
-It has its roots in the JMF’s Louisville is Engaging Children Outdoors (Louisville ECHO) program initiative that was launched in 2008 with seed funding from the U.S. Forest Service (click here for more info on Louisville ECHO).
+It has its roots in the JMF’s Louisville is Engaging Children Outdoors (Louisville ECHO) program initiative that was launched in 2008 with seed funding from the U.S. Forest Service.
+(Learn more about Louisville ECHO.)

 Louisville ECHO is the programmatic component of the WLORI and its expansion, along with development of complementary outdoor recreation amenities, is the heart of Metro Parks’ strategy moving forward.
 To facilitate expansion of engaging nature-based programming in west Louisville, WLORI proposes new and expanded outdoor recreational amenities within Chickasaw Park, Shawnee Park, and Portland Wharf Park that complement the existing master plans for those parks.

 The keystone facility proposed is a satellite nature/outdoor education center, the Shawnee Outdoor Learning Center, to provide “nearby nature” access for west Louisville residents similar to what is available in other parts of town.